ahmadshaugi81/f5-xc-demo-environment/vuln-bank-install.md

 http://YOUR_SERVER_IP:8888/app-release.apk
 ```

-After successfully download, you may fuse this APK with **F5 Bot Defense SDK** using **F5 Mobile Integrator**, then install the output APK into emulator and Android device.
+Ater download, install the APK on your Android device or emulator.

+> **Integrating the mobile app with F5 Bot Defense SDK?** See [F5 Bot Defense Mobile SDK — Setup Guide](bot-def-sdk.md) for the full walkthrough on fusing the SDK into the `vuln-bank-mobile` APK.

 ---